 The award is named for former Arlington County Board member James B. Hunter, who dedicated many years to helping underserved groups access government services designed to protect their rights.

-The 2017 Nomination Period is open.
+The 2017 Nomination Period is closed.

 1. Individual Achievement Award

 To be presented to an individual who has:

 - demonstrated dedication and commitment to promoting civil and advocating and protecting civil and human rights;

 - led the development of contemporary measures to fight discrimination and prejudice and the effects of past discrimination; and/or

 - fostered positive intergroup relations among persons of different races, ages, ethnic origin, gender, religious backgrounds, or physical and mental abilities.

 To be presented to a business or industry that has:

 - developed and implemented an effective equal opportunity/ affirmative action program as demonstrated by a diversified work force in which all persons are afforded opportunities for employment and upward mobility, regardless of race, ethnic origin, gender, religion, color, age, sexual orientation, disability, or any other prohibited basis of discrimination; and

 - demonstrated their corporate responsibility by devoting resources for the improvement of the community at large.